 Defining LTV for a SaaS Business

-For a SaaS company, LTV refers to the total amount of revenue a customer will bring in during their relationship with the business.
+For a SaaS company, LTV refers to the total amount of revenue a single customer will bring in during their relationship with the business.

 SaaS LTV and Churn Rate